mariayuyu/auto-marker-label/README.md

 ## Bugs
 You may encounter several challenges during this process, please let me know if you do!
 But here are some bugs that I've encountered myself:
+* Can't label files with less than 85 markers - Currently working on this
+* Pressing label button starts the process but in the end nothing happens - Refresh settings and restart the process, should see "finding labels and confidence scores" in the terminal
 *